taiboucodes/Taste-Together/README.md

 ### App Evaluation
 - **Category:** Social / Photos & Video
 - **Mobile:** Camera, Real time
 - **Story:** The app makes it easy for people who enjoy cooking to connect with others who share this passion.
+Can meet new people through love of cooking, as well as interact with those you already know.
 - **Market:** Our market consists of anyone who has a phone and an interest in cooking.
 This could range from a middle aged mom sharing her one recipe a week to a group of friends, to a teen and their friends experimenting.
 - **Habit:** App would be used by people once a week for posting, and then the rest of the time would be to interact with other users posts.
 The average user both creates and consumes, rather than just consume content.
 - **Scope:** The task at hand is achievable based on what we've learned these past 7 weeks.
 Our base model is simple but efficient and fully functional.
 If base is  implemented successfully, extra features are planned for experimentation.